 Structured forms of recognition (like in the examples above) are a good starting point.
 But there are two major disadvantages to this type of recognition: they lack frequency and personalization.

-That's where Peer-to-Peer recognition comes in to fill the gaps.
+That's where Peer-to-Peer recognition comes in to fill the gaps and help grow appreciation in the workplace.

-Now, you're asking yourself, will employees even use the program?
+Now, you're probably asking yourself — will employees even use the program?

 Without a doubt, expressing recognition is a soft-skill some people need help with!